Carmen-r/Inditex-Recommender/README.md

 About the data and tools, I have used:

-[Selenium][id1] to extract the product information such as ID, URL, image and name.
+[Selenium][id1] to extract the product information such as ID, URL, image and price.

 [id1]: https://selenium-python.readthedocs.io/ "Selenium"